jnozzi/cocoadev.com/markdown/IBInspector.md

 ----

-General/KritterDev's site has a pointer to Sun's General/OpenStep documentation for General/IBInspector (and the rest of the General/InterfaceBuilder.framework): http://docs.sun.com/db/doc/802-2110/6i63kq4uj?a=view
+KritterDev's site has a pointer to Sun's OpenStep documentation for IBInspector (and the rest of the InterfaceBuilder.framework): http://docs.sun.com/db/doc/802-2110/6i63kq4uj?a=view

 ----